Urban Legends: Bloody Mary: Plot

 The siblings go to warn the school's football captain and Heather's boyfriend Buck, who has been blaming Sam and David for the recent deaths.
 Buck reveals that his father, Coach Jacoby, the football coach, was one of the kidnappers in 1969, but that he did not hurt Mary.
 Later, Buck is attacked and murdered by a demonic visage of Mary whilst at a motel.

 David is directed to the school archives by Grace and discovers the identity of the fifth person involved in the kidnappings.
 He rushes home, but finds Sam gone and is suffocated by a hooded figure.
 Meanwhile, Sam has another vision of Mary, revealing that she was still alive when she was locked in the trunk, but suffocated to death soon after waking up.
 The visions also reveal to Sam the whereabouts of the trunk.
 Sam visits Grace, who reluctantly agrees to drive Sam to the school.
 There, Sam finds the storage room and the trunk with Mary's body.
 She is nearly attacked by the hooded figure, but manages to escape while carrying Mary's remains outside to the van.

 Finding Grace unconscious, Sam drives the van to the cemetery, where she begins to dig a grave for Mary under her headstone.
 Her stepfather Bill, whom Sam had phoned, also appears, and helps her dig before he suddenly hits Sam with the shovel.
 Bill reveals to Sam that he was the one that locked Mary in the trunk, and that he also killed David.
 He attempts to kill her to stop her from telling law enforcement, before Mary's ghost appears and kills him.
 After the emergency services arrive, Sam and Grace are treated by personnel as they sit consoling one another.

 Production

-Production of the movie began on November 20, 2004.

-Principal filming ended on December 16, 2004.
-The movie was shot in Salt Lake City, Utah.
+Principal photography began in Salt Lake City, Utah on November 20, 2004, and ended on December 16.